dennycd/node-cls/README.md

 # Simple Javascript Class System for Node.js

 node-cls is a simple class system that adds a number of object-oriented features to the basic javascript language, including
-* convinient class definition with inheritance
+1. convinient class definition with inheritance
-* abstract class / interface support
+2. abstract class a.k.a. interface support
-* runtime introspection with dynamic type checking
+3. runtime introspection with dynamic type checking

 The design goal is to provide a clean and easily understandable class system while minimizing overhead and avoid poluting the javascript built-in objects.
 It is inspired and built upon the defineClass from [JavaScript The Definitive Guide](http://shop.oreilly.com/product/9780596805531.do).